InfantEudora/win32_transparent/readme.md

 Globally, rocks gets index 1 assigned.

+Both meshes get 3 material slots, which map to the 3 materials.
+Using PickMaterials the three slots pick the corresponding material from the total loaded materials.

 ### Input
 Input can be fetched from the messages sent to a window, but this ties the input thread to a different thread than the render thread.